Use Altium Designer’s IPC® Compliant Footprint Wizard to Make Unified PCB Library Footprints

 The IPC® Compliant Footprint Wizard dimensions PQFP courtyard

 PCB library models for each part are built from component vendor datasheets.
-Dimensions are carefully used to build the circuit board library models for placement during circuit board layout.
+Dimensions are carefully used to build the circuit board component library models for placement during circuit board layout.
 Additionally, IPC standards build footprints to enable successful soldering for each conductive lead from the component to the board.
 Finally, the IPC standard specifies a courtyard that encompasses the entire part and footprint to give printed circuit board layout software enough dedicated room for successful assembly.

 - Build your libraries with footprint, electrical specifications, and pin arrangements.